shaoanlu/gemini_maze_exploration/README.md

   - Prompt quality is crucial
   - Include only necessary information to prevent reaching maximum token length
 - LLM do not reason or do actual planning but only generates possible text.
-- LLM is most suitable for providing suggestions based on instructions and feedbacks.
+- LLM is most suitable for providing suggestions/candidates based on instructions and feedbacks.
   - In practice, validation should be done using external verifier (i.e. simulation)
 - Comparison between `gemini-2.0-flash-exp` and `gemini-2.0-flash-thinking-exp`
   - Thinking model is better at following the instruction such as maximum waypoints in the suggestion
     - With the trade-off of consecutively outputing the same suggestion?
   - General model is better at exploration with different attemps.
+- Used Claude to refactor the code.
+It saved a lot of time but the result can be suboptimal.
+  - Again, prompt quality is crucial